 Libra will start as a permissioned blockchain, with the Libra Association taking care of the overall network well-being.
 Their goal is to become a permissionless chain eventually.
-However, they acknowledge that there are several hurdles which need to be overcome before they can do so.
-As of now, there is no proven solution which can handle “the scale, stability, and security needed to support billions of people and transactions across the globe through a permissionless network.”
+However, they acknowledge that there are several hurdles that need to be overcome before they can do so.
+As of now, there is no proven solution that can handle “the scale, stability, and security needed to support billions of people and transactions across the globe through a permissionless network.”
 The Libra Association will be working closely with the Libra community to research ways to implement the transition from permissioned to permissionless.
 This research will begin within five years of Libra’s launch.

 Is Libra’s Blockchain Technically a Blockchain?